 GAO commends Pentagon for weapon prototypes, but more innovation is needed.

 The Defense Department invests around $70 billion a year in weapon system research.
-While prototyping proves to be beneficial, innovation strategies can be improved, according to a report issued June 27 by the General Accountability Office.
-(Full Report)
+While prototyping proves to be beneficial, innovation strategies can be improved, according to a report issued June 27 by the Government Accountability Office.

 DOD prototypes its major defense acquisition programs to reduce technical risk, assess integration challenges, validate designs, mature technologies and refine performance requirements.
 Of the 22 programs GAO reviewed, 17 used prototyping before system development, which did provide information on technology maturity, design concepts, costs and achievability.